There's still some decent stuff here, but I got, don't worry.

 You don't have that.

-Well, I'll tell you what I'm going to do, because I'm proud of that.
+Well, I'll tell you what I'm going to do because I'm proud of that.

-You know, I read the and it's every word.
+And I read it's every word.

-It's it's not shortened or any of that.
+It's not shortened or any of that.

 I can't remember off the top of my head.

-But even if you've read the book, Jensen, this is a uh a different experience because it's all you have to do is sit back and listen to it, and I think you'll enjoy the whole story again if you can find time.
+But even if you've read the book, Jensen, this is a different experience because all you have to do is sit back and listen to it.

 And you can listen to it whenever you have time.